VT-8: Midway

 VT-8's first and best-known combat mission came during the Battle of Midway on 4 June 1942.
-Flying obsolete Douglas TBD Devastators, all of Lieutenant Commander John C. Waldron's fifteen planes were shot down during their unescorted torpedo attack on Imperial Japanese Navy aircraft carriers.
+All 15 of Lieutenant Commander John C. Waldron's obsolete Douglas TBD Devastators were shot down during their unescorted torpedo attack on Imperial Japanese Navy aircraft carriers.
 The squadron failed to damage any Japanese carriers or destroy enemy aircraft.

-Only one member of VT-8 who flew from Hornet on that day survived in the action, Ensign George Gay.
-Gay was rescued the day following the battle.
-VT-8 was afterwards awarded the American Presidential Unit Citation.
+Only one member of VT-8 who flew from Hornet on that day survived in the action: Ensign George Gay, who was rescued the day following the battle.

 Just prior to the Battle of Midway, the reconstituted VT-8 was the first squadron equipped with the new Grumman TBF-1 Avenger, a bigger, faster, longer-ranged replacement for the TBD.
 When Hornet sailed to the Pacific, a detachment of the squadron under the command of Lieutenant Harold "Swede" Larsen remained in Norfolk, Virginia to receive the first shipment of the new aircraft.
 Larsen's detachment arrived at Pearl Harbor the day after Hornet sailed for Midway Island.
 Six of the squadron's Avengers were flown to Midway under the command of Lieutenant Langdon K. Fieberling to participate in the battle.
-Flying with LCDR Fieberling were his navigator, Ens Jack Wilke, and gunner, RM2 Ray Osborn.
+Flying with LT Fieberling were his navigator, Ens Jack Wilke, and gunner, RM2 Ray Osborn.
 These planes were the first Navy aircraft to attack the Japanese fleet that day.
-They attacked without fighter cover, and five of the Avengers were shot down, with only Ensign Albert K. Earnest and Radioman 2nd Class Harry Ferrier surviving, on a badly shot-up plane with damaged controls and landing gear, and a dead rear-gunner.
+They attacked without fighter cover, and five of six the Avengers were shot down.
+Only Ensign Albert K. Earnest and Radioman 2nd Class Harry Ferrier survived, on a badly shot-up plane with damaged controls and landing gear, and a dead rear-gunner.